tsoodla/weewx-luxtronik/README.md

-# weewx-luxtronik
+# WeeWX service for Luxtronik heatpump controller

-This is a service for WeeWX that collects data from Luxtronik heatpump controllers.
+This is a service for [WeeWX](http://weewx.com/) that collects data from Luxtronik heatpump controllers.